Liang-Team/Sequenzo/README.md

 💬 **Have a question or found a bug?**

+Please submit an issue on [GitHub Issues](https://github.com/Liang-Team/Sequenzo/issues).

+For an effective bug report, please include the following:
+* A reproducible code example that clearly demonstrates the issue.
+* The output you’re seeing, such as an error message or an image of the plot.
+* A brief explanation of why you believe this is a bug.

-Submit an issue on [GitHub Issues](), and we’ll address it as soon as possible.
+Providing these details will help us diagnose and resolve the issue more efficiently.
+We are always happy to help and will address it as soon as possible.

 🌟 **Enjoying Sequenzo?**